jaysenoner99/DLA/lab2/README.md

 Results of training a Deep Convolutional Neural Network with (pink curve) and without(violet curve) FGSM augmented samples.
 Note that for every batch processed by the model during training, there is a 50% probability of actually using FGSM samples.
+In the case of this experiments, the FGSM samples are generated with an epsilon value of 0.07.
 This choice was made to ensure that the classification capabilities of the network are not entirely lost (which happens if we train the CNN with only FGSM samples)

 <p align="center">